loda-lang/loda-lang.github.io/list4.markdown

 * [A202676](https://oeis.org/A202676) ([program](/edit/?oeis=202676)): Symmetric matrix based on (1,4,7,10,13,...), by antidiagonals.
 * [A202688](https://oeis.org/A202688) ([program](/edit/?oeis=202688)): Decimal expansion of Sum\_\{n>=0\} (-1)^(n+1) / n!!.
 * [A202689](https://oeis.org/A202689) ([program](/edit/?oeis=202689)): a(n) = (2n)! \* (n+1)! / 2^(2n).
+* [A202703](https://oeis.org/A202703) ([program](/edit/?oeis=202703)): The third of a set of three triangles constructed by the same rule as A202692-A202694, but where the top entries in the three triangles are 0,0,1 respectively.
 * [A202706](https://oeis.org/A202706) ([program](/edit/?oeis=202706)): Numbers n such that (sum of digits of n!) / 9 is prime.
 * [A202708](https://oeis.org/A202708) ([program](/edit/?oeis=202708)): Sum of digits of n! divided by 9.
 * [A202730](https://oeis.org/A202730) ([program](/edit/?oeis=202730)): Number of n X 3 nonnegative integer arrays each row and column an ascent sequence (interior element no greater than one plus up-steps preceding it) and the lower right element equal to min(n,3)-1.